How to Keep Your Gums and Teeth Healthy

 to bacteria, according to the American Dental Association (ADA).
 Bacteria in plaque

-and tartar cause inflammation of the gums, which is known as gingivitis.
-Tartar can
+and tartar cause inflammation of the gums, called gingivitis.
+Tartar can only be removed

 Gum disease has 3 stages:

 Gingivitis.
-This early stage is characterized by red, swollen, tender gums that bleed easily.
+In this early stage there are red, swollen, tender gums that bleed easily.
 If

-caught early, the condition can often be reversed on its own with proper brushing
+caught early, the condition can often be reversed on its own with correct brushing

 Mild to moderate periodontitis.
-The next stage is characterized by increased inflammation and bleeding around the
+The next stage has increased inflammation and bleeding

-tooth.
-It happens when bacterial poisons in plaque and your own body's defenses start
+around the tooth.
+It happens when bacterial poisons in plaque and your own body's

-may be evident.
-Treatment at this stage is critical to prevent further loss of bone
+around the teeth may be evident.
+Treatment at this stage is critical to prevent further loss

 Advanced periodontitis.
-This is characterized by further deepening of gum pockets and heavy destruction of
+This stage has further deepening of gum pockets and heavy

-bone that holds teeth in place.
-At this stage, teeth may become so loose that they
+destruction of bone that holds teeth in place.
+At this stage, teeth may become so

-Signs and symptoms of periodontal disease usually appear when the condition is advanced.
+Symptoms of periodontal disease usually appear when the condition is advanced.
+Symptoms

 Bad breath that lasts